Optimal Control For Anti-Abeta Treatment in Alzheimer's Disease using a Reaction-Diffusion Model: Conclusion

 \section{Conclusion}

-In this study, we have employed a spatially explicit reaction-diffusion model to optimize anti-amyloid beta therapies for AD.
-By incorporating spatial dynamics into the Fisher model and formulating the problem within a PDE framework, we have addressed the critical need to account for the regional heterogeneity of amyloid plaque accumulation and tau propagation in the brain.
-Our model not only minimizes the amyloid-beta plaque burden but also incorporates a penalty term to mitigate the adverse effects associated with higher treatment doses, such as ARIA.
-This approach ensures a balance between therapeutic efficacy and patient safety, which is essential for the effective management of AD.
+In this study, we have developed a spatially explicit reaction-diffusion framework to optimize anti-amyloid beta therapies for Alzheimer's disease.
+By incorporating spatial dynamics into a Fisher-KPP-type model and formulating an optimal control problem, we have addressed the critical need to account for the regional heterogeneity of amyloid plaque accumulation in the brain.
+Our model not only minimizes the A$\beta$ plaque burden but also incorporates a penalty term to mitigate the adverse effects associated with higher treatment doses, such as ARIA, ensuring a balance between therapeutic efficacy and patient safety.

-We established the well-posedness and uniqueness of the optimal control problem under specific assumptions, providing a rigorous mathematical foundation for our approach.
-Using the FEM, we implemented two numerical algorithms—the Linear Combination Adjoint Method and the Gradient Descent Adjoint Method—to compute optimal treatment strategies based on personalized amyloid-beta PET scan imaging data.
-Our numerical experiments, conducted in both 1D and 2D domains, demonstrated the superiority of the optimized treatment strategies over constant dosing regimens.
-The results highlighted the importance of incorporating spatial dynamics into treatment planning, as the optimized strategies achieved significant reductions in amyloid burden while minimizing side effects.
+We established a rigorous mathematical foundation for our approach by proving the well-posedness and uniqueness of the optimal control problem.
+Using the Finite Element Method, we implemented a numerical algorithm—the Linear Combination Adjoint Method—to compute optimal treatment strategies.
+A significant advancement of this work is the calibration of our model using longitudinal, patient-specific A$\beta$ PET scan data from the ADNI database.
+This allowed us to infer key biological parameters, such as the plaque growth rate and effective diffusivity, creating a more biologically grounded and personalized model.

-The application of real patient data from the ADNI dataset further validated the practical relevance of our approach.
-By tailoring treatment strategies to individual patients, our framework offers a promising pathway for personalized therapeutic interventions in AD.
-The ability to dynamically adjust dosing regimens based on spatial and temporal disease progression represents a significant advancement over traditional, static treatment protocols.
+Our numerical experiments, conducted in 1D, 2D, and on 3D brain surface geometries, demonstrated the consistent superiority of the optimized treatment strategies over constant dosing regimens.
+The results highlight that optimized dosing achieves a greater reduction in the cumulative amyloid burden over time, which is crucial for long-term disease management.
+The application to multiple diagnostic groups—from Cognitively Normal to Alzheimer's Disease—further validated the robustness and generalizability of our approach for personalizing therapeutic interventions.